 Mount Agung, Bali

-The FCO continue to advise against all travel to within 10 kilometres of the crater.
-This area is mostly covered by an existing exclusion zone put into place by the local authorities, which extends between 8 and 10kms from the crater.
+The FCO advise against all travel to within 6 kilometres of the crater.
+This is an exclusion zone put into place by the local authorities.

 Ash plumes can affect air quality and have an impact on health.
 Public Health England (PHE) advise that a properly fitted face mask may provide some protection.
 While masks should be available on the island, you may choose to buy your own before you travel.
 PHE recommend masks that comply with EU standards P2 or P3 or the US standards N95 or N98.
 You should make sure that your mask fits your face and you know how to wear it properly.